signaldust/bunny-jit/README.md

 it into native code, which is written to `out.bin` for disassembly purposes (eg. with `./dump-bin.sh` if you have `gobjdump` in path).

-You can certainly run it too, but you'll have to copy it to executable memory.
-Note that such memory also must be readable (but should not be writable) since we place constants (eg. for floating point) directly after the code in order to avoid having to relocate a separate `.rodata` section.
+You can certainly run it too, but you'll have to copy it to executable memory (and readable, in case the target supports executable-only; we place constants directly after code in order to avoid having to relocate a separate `.rodata`).

 There is now `bjit::Module` that can do this for you, but I haven't got around to updating the front-end yet.